ttrently/unreal-open-usd/unreal/plugins/OpenUSDGames/README.md

 ### Importing

-- Reimporting a USD asset throug the content browser uses the first imported USD asset during the editor session.
+- Reimporting a USD asset through the content browser uses the first imported USD asset during the editor session.
 This can reproduce as:
 	1. Import a.usd
 	2. Import b.usd
 	3. Reimport b.uasset from the content browser.